-Many of our clients have inquired in recent years whether non-competition agreements are actually legally binding.
-The answer to this question does vary from state to state.
+Many clients inquire whether non-competition agreements are actually legally binding.
+The answer to this question varies from state to state.
 However, there is some commonality among many state statutes.

 But the court refused to rewrite the illegal broad covenant into a narrower contractual constraint on the departing employee to prohibit him from using confidential information taken from the former employer.
 Such a prohibition on the misappropriation of confidential customer lists and trade secrets would have been legal.
 However, the court declined to undermine the important public policy of promoting competition, noting that employers would have no disincentive to use the broad, illegal clauses if they were permitted to retreat to a narrow, lawful construction in the event that an employee was tenacious enough to resort to litigation.

 Basically, public policy in America favors open, unfettered competition.
 In keeping with promoting the basic freedom to pursue one's livelihood and to facilitate free competition, contractual arrangements which prohibit former employees or independent contractors from competing against their former employers often violate these fundamental public policies.

 Most states, including California, permit non-competition agreements to be enforceable in certain situations, such as:

 - Upon the sale by a shareholder of the goodwill of a business;

 - Upon the sale by a shareholder of all of his or her shares in a corporation; or

 - Upon the sale by a corporation of substantially all of its operating assets together with the goodwill of the entity.